harrietrc/loadimpact-docs/jekyll/_li3/user-scenarios-scripting-examples/data-stores.md

 ---
 layout: classic-docs
-title: Load Impact 3.0 - Using Data Stores (Parameterized Data)
+title: Using Data Stores (Parameterized Data)
 description: Data stores allow you to parameterize data in your script.
 User Logins, URLs and form data are just some examples.
 permalink: /3.0/data-stores
 categories: [user-scenario-scripting-examples]